smitssjors/odc-client/README.md

 ```

 It will automatically try to detect whether you have a Java or Python project by checking for a `pom.xml` file.
 For more information use the `--help` flag.
+It also supports uploading the data files.